cotzanium/cotzanium.github.io/index.md

 I work at the University of the Witwatersrand where I’m a [Graduate Business Intelligence Engineer](https://www.linkedin.com/in/chriszumbika) focusing on data warehousing, ETL, reporting and data analytics.
 In the past I've worked as a [Software Developer](https://www.linkedin.com/in/chriszumbika) at Infoware Studios, University of the Witwatesrand, Hyperion Development South Africa and Joburg Centre for Software Engineering where I developed and mantained bespoke software.
 You can visit my [Linkedin](https://www.linkedin.com/in/chriszumbika) profile for more information.

-I enjoy hiking, [photography](https://www.500px.com/cotzanium) and learning new things.
+I enjoy volunteering, hiking, [photography](https://www.500px.com/cotzanium) and learning new things.